Vince Mellars: Sydney Roosters

 In round 6 of the 2006 NRL season, Mellars featured for the Sydney Roosters when he was chosen to play against Brisbane on the Wing.
 Mellars scored his first try of 2006 in round 8 against North Queensland.
 His second try of 2006, was against Souths in round 11 and his third was against Melbourne in round 13.

 In round 18, Mellars was called up for the game against Manly-Warringah (to replace Shaun Foley).

 Mellars played in the 2006 NSW Cup grand final for Newtown, who were the feeder club for the Sydney Roosters at the time.
-Newtown would lose the final 20-19 against Parramatta at Stadium Australia.
+Newtown would lose the final 20–19 against Parramatta at Stadium Australia.

 Rugby Union

-In 2008, Mellars made the switch to Rugby Union, moving to Christchurch, New Zealand to be with his wife, Charmian Purcell, who plays basketball for the Christchurch Sirens and who has also represented New Zealand at the 2008 Beijing Olympics.
+In 2008, Mellars made the switch to rugby union, moving to Christchurch, New Zealand to be with his wife, Charmian Purcell, who played basketball for the Christchurch Sirens and who had also represented New Zealand at the 2008 Beijing Olympics.
 He was in the Crusaders wider training squad and played in the Air New Zealand Cup for Canterbury.